nguyenhphilip/philintheblank/content/poems/24-07-05-refugee/index.md

 Even war has its starts, its survivors.
 All you got was a thud and a body choking on itself.
-That was when we became refugees, too.
+That was when we became refugees too.

 One day we told you we saw her, going elsewhere.
-At last, when you finally looked, you found her picking fruit in familiar fields, urging you to come back home.
+When you finally looked, you found her picking fruit in familiar fields.